Amarendra0207/SupervisedLearning/README.md

-This equatiion is for our multiple regresson for a flat
+This code  is for predicting price of a flat based on various  independent varaibles   such as area , bedroom , and age of the flat .